borg286/sevtech/README.md

 You will need a plastic mixer to get colored plastic (note this plastic is different from the Industrial Foregoing plastic) The mixer requires heat, a torch is very slow to heat, lava is slow and will turn to obsidian after a while.
 You can use blood magic's serenade of the nether to get lava and place it all around the mixer to speed up the heat.
 Or you can just use a vortex heater.
 Using molten plastic from Modular Machines bypasses the need to be heated.
 It uses red,green, and blue dye powder to color the plastic and if heated high enough can remelt unused plastics.

-Compressed iron and green plastic makes a circuit board, which then you place in the UV light (which does require pressure) after it hits 100% through it in some etching acid (made in the pressure chamber) Note with items floating in this pack make sure you block in your acid completely, half stabs on the bottom will let the board flow out of the acid.
+Compressed iron and green plastic makes a circuit board, which then you place in the UV light (which does require pressure) after it hits 100% throw it in some etching acid (made in the pressure chamber) Note with items floating in this pack make sure you block in your acid completely, half stabs on the bottom will let the board flow out of the acid.

 The tablet needs a charging station like the wrench and when you have a charge, you will need to shift right click on the tank that contains the fluid to sell, or on the chest with the item to sell.
 And then shift right click on the tank/chest for the sold item to go into.
 Right click with the tablet, right click to add to your order.
 Then click the order button for the drones to first take the item, then delivery the item.